guv/cquad/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/cquad.svg)](https://clojars.org/cquad)

-A Clojure library for calculation improper integrals.
+A Clojure library for the calculation of improper integrals.
 The implementation is based on the Java port of quadpack in JDistlib.

 ## Usage